S4mpl3r/release-watcher/README.md

 ## Spam Prevention

-*   **RSS/YouTube:** Filters posts by time (looking back only X hours).
+*   **RSS/YouTube:** Filters posts by time (looking back 30-48 hours) and checks against a history cache to prevent duplicates.
-*   **Crawlers:** Includes a "First Run Silent Mode".
-If a feed has no history, it populates the database and only sends the latest entry.
+*   **Crawlers:** Includes a "First Run Silent Mode" for old posts.
+If a feed is new, it populates the history with all items but only sends notifications for those published in the last 24 hours.
+*   **Releases:** Tracks the latest tag.
+Only sends a notification when the tag changes (or on the first run).
+*   **State Management:** All workflows use GitHub Actions Cache to persist history between runs.